Project FAQ

 Can we use package X for analysis/visualisation?

-• If the package performs a lot of the work, which you are to demonstrate that you can do, then absolutely no. E.g. DO NOT use packages, where you call a plot-my-data-function and the ggplot-magick happens that will NOT allow you to demonstrate that you have met the course learning objectives
+• If the package performs a lot of the work, which you are to demonstrate that you can do, then absolutely no. E.g. DO NOT use packages, where you call a plot-my-data-function and the ggplot-magic happens that will NOT allow you to demonstrate that you have met the course learning objectives

 • For an example of and-then-magic-happens, see e.g. the corrplot-package